City A.M. wants to be the voice of UK business. Is it working?

 2. Speak to business, not the city

 City A.M. now reaches beyond City and finance professionals.
 Be ready to frame conversations for the broader business community, not simply for bankers and traders.
-Frame solutions that will be understandable to broader community.
+Frame solutions that will be understandable to the broader community.
 Jon Robinson, UK Editor and host of Boardroom Uncovered, covers retail, hospitality, TV and leisure.
 If your spokesperson only speaks in financial terms, look elsewhere.

 3. Columns are out, clips are in

 While comms people and executives alike love the byline, there’s very little space for this type of writing in the current version of the paper.
 Short interviews and clips for social media are better bets.
 Think current and catchy.
-A recent podcast featured a CEO discussing why Rhianna should join his boardroom.
+A recent podcast featured a CEO discussing why Rihanna should join his boardroom.

 4. A true British success story